Huis Doorn: Residence of Wilhelm II

 In 1931 and 1932, there were meetings with Hermann Göring.
 The audiences did not go well, and Wilhelm developed a severe disliking for Göring.
-Wilhelm was known for anti-Semitic views, however he did have close Jewish friends like Walther Rathenau, and was outraged by the Kristallnacht.
+Wilhelm was known for anti-Semitic views; however, he did have close Jewish friends like Walther Rathenau, and was outraged by the Kristallnacht.

 In 1938, Wilhelm's grandson, Prince Louis Ferdinand, was married to Grand Duchess Kira of Russia, in Huis Doorn.
-Thirty members of royal families attended the ceremony, however Queen Wilhelmina sent her daughter Princess Juliana.
+Thirty members of royal families attended the ceremony; however, Queen Wilhelmina sent her daughter Princess Juliana.

 On 10 May 1940, Germany invaded the Netherlands.
-Wilhelm had been offered asylum in Great Britain, however he refused to take up the offer.
-On 14 May, the Wehrmacht arrived at Huis Doorn, however Wilhelm and his household would remain undisturbed.
+Wilhelm had been offered asylum in Great Britain; however, he refused to take up the offer.
+On 14 May, the Wehrmacht arrived at Huis Doorn; however, Wilhelm and his household would remain undisturbed.
 German officers were forbidden to enter his estate, and Wilhelm would remain under guard in his estate during the occupation.

 Wilhelm II died of a pulmonary embolism at Huis Doorn, on 4 June 1941, with German occupation soldiers on guard at the gates of his estate.
 He lies in a maroon-coloured coffin, above the ground, in a small mausoleum in the gardens, to await his return to Germany upon the restoration of the Prussian monarchy, according to the terms of his will.
 His wish that no swastikas be displayed at his funeral was not heeded.

 Five of Wilhelm's beloved dachshunds are buried in the park.
 A marker is dedicated to the memory of his dog, Senta, who was a favourite of Wilhelm and died in 1927 at the age of 20.

 Historic house museum

-The Dutch government seized the manor house and its household contents in May 1945 and, since then, many new trees have been planted and the wooded parkland is being returned to its earlier glory.
+The Dutch government seized the manor house and its household contents in May 1945 and, since then, many new trees have been planted and the wooded parkland is being returned to its earlier state.

 Huis Doorn opened its doors as a historic house museum in 1956.
 It is presented just as Wilhelm left it, with marquetry commodes, tapestries, paintings by German court painters, porcelains and silver.
 The collection also includes Wilhelm's collections of snuffboxes and uniforms that had belonged to Frederick the Great.

 In June each year, a devoted band of German monarchists still come to pay their respects and lay wreaths, accompanied by marchers in period uniforms and representatives from modern monarchist organisations, such as Tradition und Leben of Cologne.

 The house became a national heritage site or rijksmonument in 1997.
-In 2014, Georg Friedrich, Prince of Prussia filed a claim on the estate which was rejected by Minister Jet Bussemaker.
+In 2014, Georg Friedrich, Prince of Prussia, filed a claim on the estate which was rejected by Minister Jet Bussemaker.

-In 2019, the museum had 54,000 visitors.